What's Alluring, What's Touring, What's New?

 After last fall’s upheaval, Miami City Ballet returns to a classic with Serenade.
 The first ballet Balanchine created on American soil is a good choice for the company’s first full season with Lourdes Lopez, the former New York City Ballet principal now at the helm of MCB.
 Also on the program are Balanchine’s Ballo della Regina and Wheeldon’s bracing Polyphonia.

-MCB in Serenade.
+Serenade.
 Photo by Joe Gato, Courtesy MCB, © Balanchine Trust.

 Northrop at the University of Minnesota, Minneapolis, Dec.
 5

 The voice of the “it’s complicated” generation, Kate Weare illuminates emotional terrains with her idiosyncratic vocabulary.
 Garden features an upside-down tree, a large stump, and four dancers in flirt-and-fight mode.
 The evening also includes excerpts from her new work, Dark Lark, which has its New York premiere at BAM Nov.
 6–9.

 Garden.
 Photo by Keira Heu-Jwyn Chang, Courtesy Weare.

 Segerstrom Center for the Arts, Costa Mesa, CA, Nov.
 6–7 & 9–10

 A prima ballerina of the Mariinsky Ballet and American Ballet Theatre is back with a program of new works crafted especially for her ravishing talents by Carolyn Carlson and Jean-Christophe Maillot.
 With haute-couture costumes by Karl Lagerfeld.